 Someone who sees themselves as a creative and wants to learn more about how to be creative when living with limitations (this doesn’t have to mean chronic illness only)

-Someone who knows someone with a chronic illness and want to learn more about what it means to live amd create with a chronic illness and to understand the ableist systems that sick and disabled people are up against.
+Someone who knows someone with a chronic illness and want to learn more about what it means to live and create with a chronic illness and to understand the ableist systems that sick and disabled people are up against.

 Want a supportive community, inspiration, tips and techniques to help you navigate chronic illness and trauma and to inspire you to tell or express your story through whatever medium you prefer.